-The Town has three part time employees and does not provide vacation or sick pay; therefore, no provision for compensated absences is made.
+The Town has only part-time employees and does not provide vacation or sick pay; therefore, no provision for compensated absences has been made.

 NET POSITION/FUND BALANCES

 NET POSITION:

 Net position in government-wide financial statements is classified as net investment in capital assets, restricted, and unrestricted.
 Restricted net position represents constraints on resources that are either externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or imposed by law through State statute.